 When the actuator shaft rotates, the potentiometer's sliding contact changes the door position signal between 0-5 V. The HVAC control module converts the voltage signal to counts.
 The total range of the counts is 0-1024, with an operating range between 20-1000.
 The actual operating range of an actuator is determined during calibration.
 During calibration, the actuator is moved though its full range of travel and the module stores the minimum and maximum value.
 Based on the desired system operation, the module sets a commanded, or targeted, value for the actuators.
 The control circuits are operated to move the door to the required position, and the changing position signal is sent to the module.
-Once the actual position signal and the commanded value are the same, the module ceases operating the control circuits and the actuator (and door) remain in the desired position.
+Once the actuator (and door) remain in the desired position.

-Blower Motor
+Blower Motor Assembly

-The blower motor control module is an interface between the HVAC control module and the blower motor.
-The blower motor speed control from the HVAC control module, battery positive and ground circuits enable the blower motor control module to operate.
-The HVAC control module provides a pulse width modulation (PWM) signal to the blower motor control module in order to command the blower motor speed.
-The blower motor control module transfers the PWM signal into a corresponding blower motor voltage.
+The blower motor speed control signal from the HVAC Control Module, battery positive and ground circuits enable the blower motor to operate.
+The blower motor control circuitry is integrated within the blower motor assembly.
+The HVAC control module provides a low side pulse width modulation (PWM) signal to the blower motor to request a specific motor speed.
+The blower motor translates the PWM signal and drives the motor accordingly.